What to wear in Japan

 Business attire in Japan: opt for a dark suit with white or light blue shirt, a tie is optional.

-Tips for first-time visitors
+What to wear in Japan for first-time visitors

 every country has its own way of doing things, and Japan is no exception.
 This guide goes through the 12 most common mistakes by first-time tourists and how to avoid them.